Relaxation dynamics and long-time tails explain shear-induced diffusion of soft athermal particles near jamming

-In contrast, \emph{shear-induced diffusion}, which is relevant to mixing and segregation of soft athermal particles \cite{diff_shear_md0}, has been studied with the focus on its dependence on a strain rate.
-Using natural length and time scales,\ i.e.\ the particle diameter $d_0$ and inverse of shear rate $\dot{\gamma}^{-1}$, one can expect a scaling of diffusion coefficient as $D\sim d_0^2\dot{\gamma}$ \cite{diff_shear_exp1,diff_shear_exp2,diff_shear_exp3,diff_shear_exp4,diff_shear_md11}.
-However, increasing the shear rate, one observes a crossover from the linear scaling to sub-linear scaling,\ i.e.\ from $D\propto\dot{\gamma}$ to $\dot{\gamma}^{0.8}$ \cite{diff_shear_exp5,diff_shear_md1,diff_shear_md2,dh_md2}.
-Another sub-linear scaling $D\propto\dot{\gamma}^{0.78}$ was also found at the onset of jamming transition, $\phi\simeq\phi_J$ \cite{diff_shear_md3}.
-Moreover, Kharel and Rognon clarified the influence of collective motions of the particles on the shear-induced diffusion and modified the scaling as $D\sim d_0^2\dot{\gamma}/\sqrt{I}$ with the inertia number $I$ \cite{diff_shear_md4,diff_shear_md5,diff_shear_md6}.
+In contrast, \emph{shear-induced diffusion}, which is relevant to mixing and segregation of soft athermal particles \cite{diff_shear_md0}, has been studied with the focus on its dependence on a shear rate.
+Using natural length and time scales,\ i.e.\ the particle diameter $d_0$ and inverse of shear rate $\dot{\gamma}^{-1}$, one can expect the scaling of shear-induced diffusion coefficient as $D\sim d_0^2\dot{\gamma}$ \cite{diff_shear_exp1,diff_shear_exp2,diff_shear_exp3,diff_shear_exp4,diff_shear_md11}.
+However, increasing the shear rate, researchers observed a crossover from the linear scaling to sub-linear scaling,\ i.e.\ from $D\propto\dot{\gamma}$ to $\dot{\gamma}^{0.8}$ \cite{diff_shear_exp5,diff_shear_md1,diff_shear_md2,dh_md2}.
+Another sub-linear scaling, $D\propto\dot{\gamma}^{0.78}$, was also found at the onset of jamming transition, $\phi\simeq\phi_J$ \cite{diff_shear_md3}.
+Moreover, the scaling of shear-induced diffusion coefficient was modified as $D\sim d_0^2\dot{\gamma}/\sqrt{I}$ with the inertia number $I$ in order to take account of the influence of collective motions of the particles \cite{diff_shear_md4,diff_shear_md5,diff_shear_md6}.